-Trans men and women sat down for candid interviews and shared their stories about the fear, humiliation and rejection they face when getting a simple haircut.
+To put a face on the issue, people shared candid stories about the fear, humiliation and rejection they face when getting a simple haircut.

-What started as an initiative to help the trans community feel welcome and accepted, sparked a trend of inclusivity that spread further and faster than we ever could have imagined.
+What started as an initiative to help the trans community feel welcome and accepted, sparked a trend of inclusivity that spread further and faster than we imagined.